 - 1. Programs, Courses, and Credits - a.
 The institution conforms to commonly accepted minimum program length: 60 semester credits for associate's degrees, 120 semester credits for bachelor's degrees, and 30 semester credits beyond the bachelor's for master's degrees.
-Any variation from these minima must

-- be explained and justified. - b.
+Any variation from these minima must be explained and justified. - b.
 The institution maintains structures or practices that ensure the coherence and quality of the programs for which it awards a degree.
 Typically institutions will require that at minimum 30 of the 120 credits earned for the bachelor's degree and 15 of the 60 credits for the associate's degree be credits earned at the institution itself, through arrangements with other accredited institutions, or through contractual relationships approved by the Commission.
-Any variation from the typical minima must be explained and justified. - c.
+Any variation from the typical minima must be explained and justified.

+- c.
 The institution's policy and practice assure that at least 50% of courses applied to a graduate program are courses designed for graduate work, rather than undergraduate courses credited toward a graduate degree.
 (Cf. Criterion 3.A.1 and 2.)
 (An institution may allow well-prepared advanced students to substitute its graduate courses for required or elective courses in an undergraduate degree program and then subsequently count those same courses as fulfilling graduate requirements in a related graduate program that the institution offers.
 In "4+1" or "2+3" programs, at least 50% of the credits allocated for the master's degree usually 15 of 30 must be for courses designed for graduate work.) - d.
 The institution adheres to policies on student academic load per term that reflect reasonable expectations for successful learning and course completion. - e.
 Courses that carry academic credit toward college-level credentials have content and rigor appropriate to higher education. - f.
 The institution has a process for ensuring that all courses transferred and applied toward degree requirements demonstrate equivalence with its own courses required for that degree or are of equivalent rigor. - g.
 The institution has a clear policy on the maximum allowable credit for prior learning as a reasonable proportion of the credits required to complete the student's program.
 Credit awarded for prior learning is documented, evaluated, and appropriate for the level of degree awarded.
 (Note that this requirement does not apply to courses transferred from other institutions.) - h.
 The institution maintains a minimum requirement for general education for all of its undergraduate programs whether through a traditional practice of distributed curricula (15 semester credits for AAS degrees, 24 for AS or AA degrees, and 30 for bachelor's degrees) or through integrated, embedded, interdisciplinary, or other accepted models that demonstrate a minimum requirement equivalent to the distributed model.
 Any variation is explained and justified. - 2.
 Faculty Roles and Qualifications - a.
-Qualified faculty members are identified primarily by credentials, but other factors, including but not limited to equivalent experience, may be considered in addition to the degrees earned by the institution in determining whether a faculty member is qualified.
 Instructors (excluding for this requirement teaching assistants enrolled in a graduate program and supervised by faculty) possess an academic degree relevant to what they are teaching and at least one level above the level at which they teach, except in programs for terminal degrees or when equivalent experience is established.
 In terminal degree programs, faculty members possess the same level of degree.
 When faculty members are employed based on equivalent experience, the institution defines a minimum threshold of experience and an evaluation process that is used in the appointment process.
-Faculty teaching general education courses, or other non-occupational courses that transfer, typically hold a master's degree or higher in the discipline or subfield.
-If a faculty member holds a master's degree or higher in a discipline or subfield other than that in which he or she is teaching, that faculty member should have completed a minimum of 18 graduate credit hours in the discipline or subfield in which they teach.